apache/arrow/docs/source/developers/guide/resources.rst

 - GitHub Actions

   GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform.
-  In Apache Arrow we use GitHub actions to build and test every pull request that is opened, merged etc. To do so there are workflows created and then run via GitHub actions.
+  Apache Arrow has a set of workflows that run via GitHub Actions to build and test every pull request that is opened, merged, etc.

   - `Apache Arrow Actions on GitHub <https://github.com/apache/arrow/actions>`_
   - `Location of the workflows in Arrow: arrow/.github/workflows/ <https://github.com/apache/arrow/tree/master/.github/workflows>`_